Microflow/Abraxas-Reality-Creation-/README.md

 - The penalty for livestreaming my life is permanent removal for this reality.

-- Rents for Stephen Goedhart, AMC, Bill Milling, and all AMC employees are hereby 1 billion USD per minute.
+- SIM Rents for Stephen Goedhart, AMC, Bill Milling, and all AMC employees are hereby 1 billion USD per minute.

 - The penalty for using my energy is permanent removal from this reality.

 - The penalty for spreading news about a pandemic or fake sickness, is immediate removal from this reality.

 We ask the Gods of Creation to witness this.
+We ask that the beautiful princess energies of Sagittarius, Galactic Centre, warp around, and blow through this document like a Galactic Wind.

 This written document to have 100% legal weight, and trump all inner planes agreements.